rwinkhart/sshyp/README.md

 ./package.sh
 ```

-The packaging script has been tested on Arch Linux with dpkg as a dependency for Debian and Termux packaging.
+The packaging script has been tested on Arch Linux with "dpkg" as a dependency for Debian and Termux packaging and "freebsd-pkg" as a dependency for FreeBSD packaging.

+Haiku packaging must be done from within Haiku.

 The AUR version and the packages attatched to the release tags were already packaged using this script.